 Given the mechanism of action of teduglutide in promoting gastrointestinal rehabilitation, we believe it may have potential in treating other intestinal failure-related conditions, like chemotherapy-induced gastrointestinal mucositis, PN-dependent pediatric SBS, and pediatric feeding intolerance.
-We continue to advance preclinical studies that may support the filing of an investigational new drug application (IND) for these indications.

-Pediatric SBS is often caused by necrotizing enterocolitis (NEC).
+Pediatric SBS is often a result of the surgery needed to treat necrotizing enterocolitis (NEC).
 NEC is a gastrointestinal or GI disease that primarily affects premature infants.
 NEC involves infection and inflammation that causes destruction of the bowel or intestine or part of the bowel.
 The incidence of NEC has been estimated at 0.7 to 3.0 per 1,000 live births, and approximately one-third of these infants with NEC are expected to undergo intestinal surgery, including resection, frequently resulting in SBS.
 The etiology of NEC is unknown, but NEC has become a more common clinical problem as improvements in neonatal intensive care allow the survival of increasing numbers of premature and low-birth-weight infants.